 Your website defines your business’ online presence.
 Therefore, when deciding whether to rent or own your website, you need to consider a variety of factors.

-Many digital marketing companies offer to build your website through proprietary platforms and services such as Hibu, Yellow Pages, Thryv, and others.
+Many digital marketing companies offer to build your website through proprietary platforms and services.

 The issue here is that these companies often list several advantages of this approach while neglecting to mention the potential disadvantages.